When canning pears, you need to choose fruit that is ripe but not too soft.

 Pears are the rare fruit that can be picked green and still taste wonderful when is ripened off the tree.
 It is common to pick pears green.
 For example, the pears I’m picking in the gleaning video above were green and hard.
 They survived the trip home (a couple days in the car!), and I still had to wait a little while before they were ripe enough for canning.

 According to Ball, Bartlett pears are best, but I don’t see why you couldn’t can ANY variety of pear, as long as they’re at the proper ripeness.
-(The only exception would be Asian pears, which must be canned in a pressure canner.
-See details above.)
+(The only exception would be Asian pears, which must be canned with lemon juice for safety reasons.)

 This is an easy Crockpot method for making Pear Butter.
 A bit of orange and nutmeg in this pear butter recipe makes it delicious.